-- In recent years, represented one of the largest U.S. financial institutions in mortgage backed securities litigation involving governmental and private entities, and class action consumer finance litigation.
+- Represented one of the largest U.S. financial institutions in a mortgage-backed securities litigation.

-- Successfully represented Waste Management, Inc. in a $60 million dollar property tax appeal against the City of Bridgeport, CT – in which after trying the matter he argued and won a far-reaching decision concerning governmental misconduct in the Connecticut Supreme Court.
-Wheelabrator v.
-City of Bridgeport, 133 A.3d 402 (2016) .
-In 2010, won a two-week arbitration for Waste Management involving complicated operating and accounting issues and claims of over $100 million in a decades-old unfair trade practices dispute.
+- In 2010, won a two-week arbitration for Waste Management involving complicated operating and accounting issues and claims of over $100 million in a decades-old unfair trade practices dispute.
 Zielinski v.
 Connecticut Valley Sanitary Waste Disposal, Inc., C.A.
 No. 10-3850 (Massachusetts Superior Court).
-He also successfully argued a companion appeal before the Massachusetts Court of Appeals.
+Argued a companion appeal before the Massachusetts Court of Appeals.
 Zielinski v.
 Connecticut Valley, 70 Mass.
 App.
 Ct.
 326 (2007).

 - Won a two-week arbitration for Wheelabrator Technologies, Inc. against the State of Connecticut involving financing and operation of a $225 million waste-to-energy facility.

-- defending major corporations in environmental litigation in New York, Massachusetts, Maine and Connecticut
+- Represented major corporations in environmental litigation in New York, Massachusetts, Maine, Rhode Island, and Connecticut.

 Mr. Daukas is a member of the Massachusetts Bar Association, the Rhode Island Bar Association and the Boston Bar Association.

-He is a past president of the Dartmouth College Alumni Council, a board member of The Dover Foundation Scholarship Fund, and an active volunteer of Most Precious Blood Parish.
+He is a past president of the Dartmouth College Alumni Council, a past president of The Dover Foundation Scholarship Fund, a Boy Scout volunteer, and an active volunteer of Most Precious Blood Parish.

 Mr. Daukas served on the Goodwin pro bono team responsible for forming and securing charitable status for The One Fund, created to provide financial assistance to survivors and families of those killed in the Boston Marathon bombings.